George Hotel, Swaffham

-The George Hotel is a 3 star hotel located in the English town of Swaffham, within the county of Norfolk, United Kingdom.
-The hotel is a grade II listed building.
+The George Hotel is a three-star hotel located in Swaffham, Norfolk, England.
+The hotel is a Grade II listed building.

 Location

 The hotel is close to the centre of the town and is 28.0 mi west of the city of Norwich.
 The hotel is 17.5 mi east from the nearest railway station which is at Downham Market.
 The nearest Airport is in Norwich and is 28.6 mi west of the hotel.

 Description

 The George Hotel was originally built in the early years of the 18th century with the main façade seen today built in 1860.
 The hotel was extended in 1979 with further developments added between 1988 and 1989.